deephyper/deephyper-spack-packages/README.md

 # DeepHyper Spack Packages

+## Overview

 This repository contains a collection of [Spack](https://spack.io) packages to manage the building of DeepHyper from source.
 Start by installing Spack on your system:

 ```bash
 git clone -c feature.manyFiles=true https://github.com/spack/spack.git
 . ./spack/share/spack/setup-env.sh
 ```

+Spack is quite recent and evolving quickly.
+Many packages are regularly updated.
+Therefore it can sometimes be useful to checkout the `develop` branch of Spack (`git checkout develop`) in case of issue to see if a fix has already been provided but not yet released.

 Now should have access to the `spack` command.
 If you need spack to be loaded for any new session of your shell then you can add `. $PATH_TO_SPACK/spack/share/spack/setup-env.sh` to your `~/.bashrc` (or any other shell configuration).
 Once Spack is installed and loaded.
 Download the DeepHyper Spack packages and add them to your Spack installer: